jtebert/kilosim/README.md

 If you discover a bug or have an idea, for an improvement, [open an issue](https://github.com/jtebert/kilosim/issues/new).

 If you add something you think would be useful to others, submit a pull request.
-We expect all code to be [fully documented](http://www.doxygen.nl/manual/docblocks.html).
+All code should be [fully documented](http://www.doxygen.nl/manual/docblocks.html).
 You can check your documentation by [building the documentation locally](#build-documentation) Code reviews will be required for all pull requests, but we currently do not perform unit testing.

 See a [full list of the contributors and their contributions here](CONTRIBUTORS.md).